DanielGramling9/02-Space-Shooter/02-Space-Shooter-main/README.md

 # Space Shooter

-Project 02 for BL-MSCH-C220 at Indiana University
+Project 02 for BL-MSCH-C220 at Indiana University Bloomingtoon

-A simple 2D space shooter
+A 2D space shooter

 ## Implementation